The course listings for MAEd in Early Childhood Education is as follows:

 Jewish early childhood programs are often led by the Jewish calendar, holidays, celebrations and customs.
 This course will cover the entire Jewish year as well as celebrations, customs and traditions to help guide students to move beyond ordinary rote planning and into high quality intentional use of the Jewish calendar for teaching and programming.

-EDU 640 Ha’lo tziviticha, chazak ve’ematz (have I not commanded you to be strong and courageous): Social Development and Resiliency
+EDU 640 Ha’lo tziviticha, chazak ve’ematz (Have I not commanded you to be strong and courageous): Social Development and Resiliency 3 units

 The study of social and emotional development in early childhood through adolescence including concepts of risk, resilience, influence of family, peers, religion, socio-economic levels, etc. Discussion of interventions and remediations will be included.